Housing Ombudsman - Richard Blakeway

 Jennifer has extensive experience and knowledge of housing related issues including tenancy management, managing repairs and improvements, and tackling anti-social behaviour.
 At the Housing Ombudsman Service Jennifer has been involved in the development of our work in local resolution.

-Interim Director of Finance and Corporate Services - Roz D'Cruz
+Director of Corporate Services - Gillian Day

 She is a qualified barrister and has had an extensive career in central government ranging from project leadership to managing commercial functions for large government programmes.
 Roz has also worked on cross departmental initiatives setting standards for government.